Tips to Make Oral Care Fun

 Children need to be told by the adults in their lives that caring for your teeth and gums is just as important as washing your hands.
 Also, nothing works better than setting a good example by practicing good oral care yourself.

 Why is this so important for your kids?
 Because the added bonus of good oral health is a beautiful smile.
-The real benefit of good oral care is preventing cavities that can be both painful and cause early tooth loss.
-Proper care also prevents gum disease that can cause eventual tooth loss, bad breath, and can even be the beginning of other serious health problems.
+The real benefit of good oral care is preventing cavities and establishing great life-long habits.
+Proper care also helps prevent bad breath and tartar build-up.

 Make Brushing and Flossing Fun

 Think of creative ways to make brushing your teeth fun.
 For example, listening to fun sounds or songs while brushing can help make the entire experience a pleasant, and even fun, one.
 Try listening to a song that is two minutes long to help keep yourself and your kids brushing for the full duration of time recommended.
-Also, having a cool toothbrush designed for kids that features their favorite characters helps brings out the fun in brushing and allows children to bring their favorite cartoon and television friends into the bathroom with them.
+To make brushing even cooler, get your kid brushing with Oral B’s Disney toothbrushes featuring their favorite Princess or Frozen characters.
+Not only will it help bring out the fun in brushing, it also allows children to bring their favorite cartoon and television friends into the bathroom with them.